prose/gatekeeper/README.md

 Also see the [documentation on Github](http://developer.github.com/v3/oauth/).

-1. Redirect users to request GitHub access
+1. Redirect users to request GitHub access.

    ```
    GET https://github.com/login/oauth/authorize
    ```

-2. GitHub redirects back to your site including a temporary code you need for the next step
+2. GitHub redirects back to your site including a temporary code you need for the next step.

    You can grab it like so: